ianjay11/Pay-UP/README.md

 ```

 6. Create `.env` variable
-    -Create a new file called '.env'.
+    - Create a new file called '.env'.
-    -Inside the '.env' file, input `JWT_SECRET = (insert your password-like string here)`.
+    - Inside the '.env' file, input `JWT_SECRET = (insert your password-like string here)`.

 7. Install the dependencies for the client:
     - Open a new terminal.